bcgov/mines-digital-trust/ghg_issuer_tools/README.txt

 #### Schema Attribute / CSV Mapping File
 When you create your emissions data file, you may have more columns that the credential needs, and/or they are named differently than the schema you are using to issue.

 Create a separate CSV file with the first row being the schema attributes, and the second row having the name of your emissions column that contains the data for the attribute.
+See [examples/csv\_schema\_mapping.csv](./examples/csv_schema_mapping.csv) and [examples/ghg-emissions-needs-mapping.csv](./examples/ghg-emissions-needs-mapping.csv)

 Specify that you need the mapping file when you process your CSV (use the `-m` or `--mapping` parameter and path to your mapping file).